-When you hire new employees, you must report them to your state.
-You must pay federal and state unemployment taxes.
-Pay unemployment taxes for each employee you have.
+When you hire new employees, report them to your state.
+You must pay federal and state unemployment taxes for each employee you have.
 These taxes fund your state’s unemployment insurance program.

 Federal Unemployment Tax Act (FUTA) tax is an employer-only tax.
 It is 6% on the first $7,000 each employee earns in a year, meaning you will pay a maximum of $420 per employee per year.
 Most employers receive a tax credit of up to 5.4%, meaning your FUTA tax rate would be 0.6%.
 With the maximum tax credit, your FUTA tax liability would be $42 per employee per year.

 State Unemployment Tax Act (SUTA) tax is generally an employer-only tax, but some states require employee contributions, too.
 Tax rates vary by state, and each state also sets its own wage base.
 If you have employees working out of a different state, follow the unemployment tax rules for multi-state employees.
-Generally, the state determines your SUTA tax rate is determined by factors like your experience, industry, and how many former employees claimed unemployment benefits.
+Generally, the state determines your SUTA tax rate based on factors like your experience, industry, and how many former employees claimed unemployment benefits.

 Independent contractors are not eligible to receive unemployment benefits because you do not pay unemployment taxes on their pay.
 Only employees whom you’ve paid FUTA and SUTA taxes for are eligible to receive these benefits.

-Former employees claiming unemployment must file with their state unemployment office.
-When they claim unemployment benefits, you will receive a “Notice of Unemployment Insurance Claim Filed.”
-The state sends this letter to the employee’s most recent employer.
+When a former employee files a claim for unemployment benefits, you receive a notice.
+The state sends this “Notice of Unemployment Insurance Claim Filed” to the employee’s most recent employer.

 Benefit payments are charged to your employer tax account, which results in increased state tax rates.
 The more unemployment claims the state approves, the more you contribute for unemployment taxes.